2985578957/flex_extract/For_developers/Sphinx/Source/quick_start.rst

      Please see `Information about MARS retrievement <https://confluence.ecmwf.int/display/UDOC/Retrieve#Retrieve-Retrievalefficiency>`_ for hints about retrieval efficiency and troubleshooting.

-Pure forecast
+Long forecast
-    It is possible to retrieve pure forecasts exceeding one day.
+    It is possible to retrieve long forecasts exceeding one day.
 The forecast period available depends on the date and forecast field type.
 Please use MARS catalogue to check the availability.
 Below are some examples for 36 hour forecasts of *Forecast (FC)*, *Control forecast (CF)* and *Calibration/Validation forecast (CV)*.
     The *CV* field type was only available 3-hourly from 2006 up to 2016.
 It is recommended to use the *CF* type since this is available from 1992 (3-hourly) on up to today (1-hourly). *CV* and *CF* field types belong to the *Ensemble prediction system (ENFO)* which currently works with 50 ensemble members.
     Please be aware that in this case it is necessary to set the type for flux fields explicitly, otherwise a default value might be selected, different from what you expect!